Jason1790213836/hwdesign/docs/scalar_adder/vitis_ip.md

 ~~~

 ## Synthesizing and Building the Vitis IP

-* In the `FLOW` panel (left sidebar), select `C Simulation->Run`.
-It should run with a result of 12
+* In the **FLOW** panel (left sidebar), select **C Simulation → Run**.
+  It should run with a result of 12.
+This step simulates your C code to verify functional correctness before synthesis.

-* Still in the `FLOW` panel,  select `C synthesis->Run`
+* Still in the **FLOW** panel, select **C Synthesis → Run**.
+  This step converts your C/C++ function into synthesizable RTL (Verilog/VHDL), targeting the specified FPGA part.

-* Next in the `FLOW` panel, `Package->Run`.
+* Next in the **FLOW** panel, select **Package → Run**.
+  This wraps the synthesized RTL into a reusable IP block, complete with metadata and interface definitions.

 * The packaging will have created a directory of files containing the *IP* for the adder.
   It will be located in `scalar_adder_vitis/scalar_add/add/hls/impl/ip`.

-* Note that we do not need to run the `Implementation` step -- this is for creating standalone bitstreams, not ones that will be integrated into a larger FPGA project.
+* Note that we do not need to run the **Implementation** step — this is for creating standalone bitstreams, not ones that will be integrated into a larger FPGA project.
 ---
 Go to [Adding the Vitis IP](./add_ip.md)